pythonlover02/DXVK-Sarek/README.md

 - `DXVK_STATE_CACHE=0` Disables the state cache.
 - `DXVK_STATE_CACHE_PATH=/some/directory` Specifies a directory where to put the cache files.
 Defaults to the current working directory of the application.

-### Shader compilation
-- `DXVK_ALL_CORES=1`
-When this env var is used, it overwrites the default way we assign cores to compile shaders.
-By default, DXVK-Sarek compiles D3D shaders at draw time, using half the available CPU cores and leaving the rest free for the game.
-The problem with this is that on CPUs with weak per core performance which rely on using all cores for good performance might experience longer loading times and a worse overall experience.
-When `DXVK_ALL_CORES=1` is set, DXVK-Sarek uses all available cores for both the game and shader compilation.
-This might cause the game to become unresponsive at times while compiling shaders.
-This non-default behavior may improve, worsen, or have no effect on performance, depending on the system.
-In the case you will use this env var i will recommend using it with the Async build.

-- `ASYNC_DRAW_CALL_THRESHOLD=value>=1` (For the Async Build only) This env var allows the user to configure how many draw calls a shader must be involved in before it's eligible for asynchronous pipeline compilation.
-This helps balance compilation latency and runtime performance by prioritizing commonly used shaders.
-The value should be bigger or equal than `1`.

 ### Debugging
 The following environment variables can be used for **debugging** purposes.
 - `VK_INSTANCE_LAYERS=VK_LAYER_KHRONOS_validation` Enables Vulkan debug layers.
 Highly recommended for troubleshooting rendering issues and driver crashes.
 Requires the Vulkan SDK to be installed on the host system.
 - `DXVK_LOG_LEVEL=none|error|warn|info|debug` Controls message logging.
 - `DXVK_LOG_PATH=/some/directory` Changes path where log files are stored.
 Set to `none` to disable log file creation entirely, without disabling logging.
 - `DXVK_CONFIG_FILE=/xxx/dxvk.conf` Sets path to the configuration file.
-- `DXVK_CONFIG="dxgi.hideAmdGpu = True; dxgi.syncInterval = 0"` Can be used to set config variables through the environment instead of a configuration file using the same syntax. ; is used as a seperator.
 - `DXVK_PERF_EVENTS=1` Enables use of the VK_EXT_debug_utils extension for translating performance event markers.

 ## Troubleshooting